Michigan Trail Report

 Trail Reports

-We are members of the Cycle Conservation Club of Michigan (Motorcycle and ORV Club), Baldwin Trailriders Snowmobile Club, Irons Area Tourist Association (ATV and Snowmobile Club), Wellston Area Recreation and Tourist Bureau (Snowmobile Club), Benzie-Manistee Snowbirds (Snowmobile Club), Lake County ORV Club and the Michigan Snowmobile Association.
+We are members of the Cycle Conservation Club of Michigan, Baldwin Trailriders, Irons Area Tourist Association, Wellston Area Recreation and Tourist Bureau, Benzie-Manistee Snowbirds, Lake County ORV Club and the Michigan Snowmobile Association.
 These are the local grooming clubs, in which we help support all of your favorite sports.
 When I go to an area, I always buy the new map for the season from the local snowmobile or ORV club.
 Trails may change and so do the maps.
 But I always spend my hard earned money, only with the businesses that support my sport.
 All those advertisers on the Snowmobile or ORV Club maps are the people, that help make those trails possible for all of us to ride.
 Just my two cents.

-We have rooms available for this week and weekend.
-Gas is only $3.09 a gallon, so what are you waiting for?
-We are snowmobilers too, and know if there isn’t enough snow to ride, I don’t want to ride in the dirt either, so if you reserve a room and there isn’t enough snow to ride, just give us a call and cancel your room with no penalties.
-But if there is enough snow we expect you to keep your reservation.
-If you need a room in this area, just give us a call at 231-745-4101, office hours are 8am until 10pm and if we don’t have a room, we will try our best to find you a room, so call soon to get your room reserved or they will be all gone.
+We have rooms available for this week and weekend, so what are you waiting for?
+We are snowmobilers too, and know if there isn’t enough snow to ride, you don’t want to come up and not be able to ride.
+Just call us before you come up and we will tell you the conditions at that time and if there is not good enough snow to ride, you can cancel your room with no penalties.
+But if there is enough snow to ride we expect you to keep your reservation.
+If you need a room or snowmobile rental, just give us a call 231-745-4101, office hours are 8am until 10pm, so call soon to get your room reserved or they will be all gone.
 We do have some discounts at the casino and a few local restaurants to save you even more money.

 Check out the WOLFCAM for the snow totals.